NeilFeagan/HEVO-KinematicZ/README.md

 This bed configuration works for the stock V6 setup.
 Depending on your nozzle height you may need to change the length of the M5 screws and spacers.

 **You will have to find out the length of your lead screw yourself.
-I recommend either custom ordering or cutting a 350mm to length**
+I recommend cutting a 350mm to length**

 ### Bed
 | Part                      | Quantity | Links |
 | :---                      |  :----:  | :---  |